 Take a train from Milano Centrale to Venezia Santa Lucia.
 I recommend taking the direct, 2.5 hour Frecciarosssa train if you book a month in advance, when it’s around €29 for the morning train.
 If you buy closer to the departure date, it’ll be €52.
 Otherwise, the regional train (the type that costs the same no matter when you buy it) is €21.95, and the transfer in Verona only adds an hour more to your journey.

 Once in Venice, you’ll want a vaporetto pass.
 Trust me – you don’t want to be lugging bags up and down those bridges!
 If you are 29 years-old or under, I highly recommend buying the Rolling Venice Pass.
-I wish I knew about it earlier!
+I wish I had known about it earlier!
 It costs €6, but in order to buy it, you must also purchase (at minimum) an unlimited three-day vaporetto pass for €27.
 With the pass, you also get discounts on many attractions, like a €12 discount entrance to the Doge’s Palace!
 The one-day transport pass alone costs €20, and the two-day pass costs €30, so getting the Rolling Pass quickly pays for itself.
 You can buy these passes online or in person once in Venice.

 What to Do in Venice (Two Days)